The 100 Greatest Songs of the 21st Century... So Far (Ranked by Martin Canine)

 Album: Ich + Ich

-In 2005, the singer-songwriter of a legendary German 80s new wave band teamed up with a former member of a barely successful, short lived boyband and enchanted the music world of the second half of the 2000s with a wide spectre of influences (most notably soul and indie rock) and poetic lyricism.
-“Du erinnerst mich an Liebe” is one of the most honestly bittersweet songs of the century, being about a man who has been depressed for a long time and lost all joy in his life, who meets someone that reminds him of a time when he knew love.
-The heavy strings and Adel Tawil’s alternating between apathetic and desperate vocals make it hard not to shed a tear.
+"Du erinnerst mich an Liebe" is one of the most honestly bittersweet songs of the century.
+It tells the story of a man who has been depressed for a long time and lost all joy in his life, but meets someone who reminds him of a time when he knew love.
+The heavy strings and Adel Tawil's alternating between apathetic and desperate vocals make it hard not to shed a tear.

-NOTE: The audio sample is an acoustic live version, the original studio recording was not available.
+NOTE: The audio sample is an acoustic live version.
+The original studio recording was not available.

 Year: 2011